aberridg/heating-controller-esp32-hardware/README.md

 [Schematic](/heating-controller-esp32.pdf)

-I'm having some PCBs made/assembled by JLCPCB, so if you want one, let me know (via LinkedIn)!
+I'm having some PCBs made/assembled by JLCPCB, so if you want one, let me know (via LinkedIn - link in my bio)!
 Or if you can't do that, raise an issue.